pri-3x/Go-Server/README.md

 ##INSTALLATION

-To clone the project use, the `git clone https://github.com/pri-3x/Go-Server.git` command To install the dependencies, use the `go mod tidy` command To run the server, use the `go run main.go` command
+To clone the project use, the `git clone https://github.com/pri-3x/Go-Server.git` command.
+To install the dependencies, use the `go mod tidy` command.
+To run the server, use the `go run main.go` command.